-Hemorrhoids can appear if too much pressure is applied to your lower body.
-Increased pressure in and around the anus is one of those reasons.
+Hemorrhoids are a common affliction during pregnancy and following delivery.
+They are simply caused by increased pressure in the anus.
 Once you have gained an understanding of the information provided in this article, and taken steps to follow the advice, you will notice a reduction in how often you become afflicted with hemorrhoids, along with lowered severity in attacks.